Critical animal studies: Background

 CAS traces its history to critical social movements of the 1960s and 1970s, when ecological and animal questions entered the academic debate.
 This was also when the first animal liberation movements, Bands of Mercy and Animal Liberation Front, emerged.
-The institutional history began in 2001 when the Centre for Animal Liberation Affairs (CALA) was established by Steven Best and Anthony Nocella.
+The institutional history began in 2001 when the Centre for Animal Liberation Affairs (CALA) was established by Steven Best and Anthony J. Nocella II.
 Over the following years, CALA conducted research on issues related to animal exploitation, provided education and analysis, and advised on policy.
 Two major initiatives were the annual Animal Liberation Philosophy and Policy Conference and the founding of the Animal Liberation Philosophy and Policy Journal, later renamed the Journal for Critical Animal Studies.
 The name of the movement (CAS) emerged in 2006, as a consequence of long-term discussions among activists and scholars who collaborated with CALA.
 In April 2007, CALA changed its name to the Institute for Critical Animal Studies (ICAS).